-Take for instance ISO 9001 (Quality Management); ISO 45001 is one way organizations can demonstrate conformance to the personal safety aspects of clause 7.1.4 'Environment for the operation process' but the relationship with ISO 9001 goes much further than that.
+Take for instance ISO 9001 (quality management); ISO 45001 is one way organizations can demonstrate conformance to the personal safety aspects of clause 7.1.4 'Environment for the operation process' but the relationship with ISO 9001 goes much further than that.

-Effective occupational health and safety is a key component of corporate responsibility, whilst ISO 45001's strong focus on legal and other equirements supports the regulatory focus within ISO 9001 requirements.
-Both standards also recognize the role human performance and error can have on the outcomes of the system and patient safety.
+Effective occupational health and safety is a key component of corporate responsibility, whilst ISO 45001's strong focus on legal and other requirements supports the regulatory focus within ISO 9001.
+Both standards also recognize the role human performance and error can have on the outcomes of the systems.